apigee-labs/rapier/README.md

 You specify an API with Rapier by specifying in YAML the entities and relationships of the data model that underlies the API, along with query paths traversing the relationships.
 The details of the API's
 HTTP messages are deduced from this specification using the standard patterns described in the HTTP specifications, plus a few conventions that we have added.
-Rapier thereby eliminates the need to repetitively document individual URLs and methods, which vary only in the entity they return or the query they express.
+Rapier thereby eliminates the need to repetitively document individual URLs and their methods, which vary only in the entity they return or the query they express.

 Rapier is for specifying new APIs.
 You will not be able to describe existing APIs with Rapier unless that API uses the same conventions that
 Rapier does and is perfectly consistent in applying them.